 Remember, the child is reacting to a new environment and will need time to adjust – this is normal.

-However if a child seems to be finding this transition particularly difficult and they are struggling, it is important for parents to speak with their child’s teachers, and in turn for teachers to speak to their safeguarding lead and voice their concerns.
+However if a child seems to be finding this transition particularly difficult and they are struggling, it is important for parents to speak with their child’s teachers.

 How we can ease transition for children and young people.